 Earthly, temporal works earn earthly, temporal rewards.
 But faithful works which promote and build the Kingdom of God bring about full and eternal rewards.

-Tags: 2 Peter 2, dogs, eternal, eternal life, eternal nature of God, eternal salvation, eternal security, eternal security of the believer, eternality of God, Eternity, everlasting life, everlasting salvation, everlasting security, fairy tales, false professors, John 10, mire, modern fairy tales, once saved always saved, perseverance of the saints, pigs, Prodigal Son, urban legends, vomit
+Tags: 2 Peter 2, eternal life, eternal security, eternal security of the believer, everlasting life, everlasting security, John 10, once saved always saved, perseverance of the saints, urban legends

 “Urban legends” are sort of modern day fairy tales.
 They are stories that have been told and re-told, but can never be confirmed as actually happening.
 “I know someone who told me about his brother’s old roommate, and you would not believe what happened to him.”
 This is usually the sort of third- or fourth-hand pedigree that signals the onset of an urban legend about to be told.